niharpaul/niharpaul.github.io/_pages/photos.md

 It will feature photographs and highlights from oceanographic field campaigns, research cruises, and observational programs, including:

-- Indo–US ASTRAL–EKAMSAT Expedition (2024–2025)
+- Indo–US ASTRAL–EKAMSAT Expedition (2024–2025).
+- Sagar Manjusha Expedition near the mouth of the Godavari River (2023-2024)
-- Oceanographic field observations in the Arabian Sea
+- Oceanographic field observations in the Bay of Bengal
 - CTD and ADCP deployments
 - Shipboard scientific operations
 - Oceanographic instrumentation